github/docs/content/codespaces/managing-codespaces-for-your-organization/restricting-the-number-of-organization-billed-codespaces-a-user-can-create.md

 You can edit an existing policy.
 For example, you may want to add or remove constraints to or from a policy.

-1. Display the "Codespace policies" page.
+1. Display the "Codespaces policies" page.
 For more information, see "[Adding a policy to define the maximum codespaces per user](#adding-a-policy-to-define-the-maximum-codespaces-per-user)."
 1. Click the name of the policy you want to edit.
 1. Beside the "Maximum codespaces per user" constraint, click {% octicon "pencil" aria-label="Edit policy" %}.
 1. Edit the maximum number of codespaces.